atlasxomics/AtlasXbrowser_docs/OpeningFolder.rst

 Image Specifications and Fluorescent Staining
 ##############################################

-The image which is to be loaded into AtlasXbrowser should be taken following the removal of the B chip from the glass slide.

-While using AtlasXbrowser the user will be prompted to locate the ROI of the image corresponding to the region in which the A and B chips overlap.
-This is made much easier by flowing Bovine Serum Albumin (BSA) solution mixed with fluorescent dye through the outside channels of both the A and B chip.
+An important step in the image processing done by AtlasXbrowser, is the location of the ROI (Region of Interest) of the image, corresponding to the section of tissue which the A and B chips overlap.
+This is made much easier by flowing Bovine Serum Albumin (BSA) solution mixed with fluorescent dye through the outside channels of both the A and B chips.
 These fluorescent colors will make is visually very clear where the overlap of the two chips are, it is will be enclosed by this colored square.

 *Note:* We reccomend using two different colors of fluorescent dye on each chip to allow for easy orientation of the image once it has been rotated.

 The two images required for processing are the BSA and postB images.

-**BSA Image:** Image taken with the microscope following the flowing of BSA solution through the outside channels of the chips.
+These can be taken following the removal of the B chip, and after fluorescently stained BSA is flown through the outside channels of the chips.

+**BSA Image:** Image taken using the epifluorescence setting of the microscope.

-**postB Image:** Brightfield version of the BSA image, also taken, following the removal of the B-chip.
+**postB Image:** Image taken using the brightfield setting of the microscope.

     .. figure:: /images/Both_images.png